onokena/onokena/README.md

 ## ⚡ Skills:
 - Python
-- JavaScript - Angular & Next.js
+- JavaScript with Next.js
-- Typescript
+- Typescript with Angular
 - Lua - limited to Addon & Weakaura development for World of Warcraft.

 - ## ⚡ Databases: